 \subsubsection{Strong Price of Stability}

-Another useful concept analogous to price of anarchy is the price of stability (POS)~\cite{Anshelevich-Price-of-Stability}.
-Analogous to SPOA, one can define Strong Price of Stability (SPOS) as the ratio of the optimum to a best strong equilibrium .
-In our game, this is the ratio of the optimal (largest possible) average value to the average value of the winning consortium in the best strong equilibrium.
-We do not analyse SPOS in detail here but do show an example (Figure~\ref{fig: MagSPOS}) that shows that in \IMCG, the SPOS can be greater than 1.
+Another useful concept analogous to the price of anarchy is the price of stability (POS)~\cite{Anshelevich-Price-of-Stability}.
+Analogous to SPOA, one can define Strong Price of Stability (SPOS) as the ratio of the optimum to a best strong equilibrium.
+In our game, this is the ratio of the optimal (largest possible) average value to the average value of the winning consortium in the {\em best} strong equilibrium.
+We do not analyze SPOS in detail in this paper, but we wish to note via an example described in Figure~\ref{fig: MagSPOS} that in \IMCG, the SPOS can be greater than 1.